Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

 # Hello World Sample for React

 [React](https://reactjs.org/) is a JavaScript library meant explicitly for creating interactive UIs.
-Follow this guide to learn how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into a React application.
+Follow this guide to learn how to implement [Dynamsoft Barcode Reader JavaScript SDK](https://www.dynamsoft.com/barcode-reader/sdk-javascript/) (hereafter called "the library") into a React application.
 Note that in this sample we will use `TypeScript` and define components as classes.
 Also, there is another sample `react-hooks` using `Hooks` in React.

 In this guide, we will be using [`dynamsoft-barcode-reader-bundle 10.2.1000`](https://www.npmjs.com/package/dynamsoft-barcode-reader-bundle/v/10.2.1000).

+> Note:
+>
+> If you’re looking to integrate DBR-JS into a framework that we don't yet have a sample, don't worry!
+We have a [comprehensive guide](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/use-in-framework.html) that provides detailed instruction and best practices for a seamless  integration into any frameworks!
+>
+> Additionally, we're here to help!
+Please don't hesitate to [contact us](#Support) for any support or questions you might have.

 ## Official Sample